Lawrenceburg Rotary Park

 Public swimming pool with waterslide.
 The pool was completely renovated in 1990 with new decking, pool liner and filtration equipment.
 A waterslide was purchased in 1999.
 The City of Lawrenceburg assumed ownership and day to day management of the pool following the 1990 renovation.

 Three gymnasiums suitable for community sports programs, fair exhibits, trade shows, company parties, and similar activities.
 Construction began in 1974 and the Bud Webb Memorial Gymnasium was dedicated in 1975.
 The City of Lawrenceburg added a third gym in the early 1990's.
+Floors and lighting were upgraded and a new roof was installed in 2019.
 All three buildings are air conditioned.

 Covered pavilion suitable for livestock exhibitions, trade shows, farm equipment displays, scout jamborees, large picnics, and other activities.
 The pavillion was constructed in 1995 and expanded in 1997.
 Rotary demolished old stock barns and constructed a new city maintenance shop to make way for this facility.